FarronF/limerick-council-meetings/meetings/2021/07/06-Monthly Meeting of Municipal District of Adare - Rathkeale/Minutes - Monthly Meeting of Municipal District of Adare - Rathkeale - 29th June 2021.md

 fountain in Adare Village.
 The Senior Executive Engineer advised these works

 were carried out by the Community Development Directorate.
+Councillor Teskey
+---
-Councillor Teskey--- 4
+4

 then requested a Member of staff from the Community Development Directorate